Live Call Routing

 • Voice: This determines whether the automated voice should be of a male or a female.
 It is only used when the greeting or the ending note is provided in text instead of a recording.

-• Maximum number of users to forward to: This is the maximum number of times the call will be attempted to be forwarded to on-call users.
-If the number of available on-call users is less than this number, then this maximum number will not be used.
-For example, if the maximum forwarding is set to 4 and the first 4 users we try to forward the call to do not respond, then the call will be ended right there even if there are 8 on-call users in total.
-On the other hand, if there were only 2 on-call users and both of them did not pick up, then the call will be ended after the first 2 attempts even if the maximum forwarding is set at 4 since there are no more users to try.
+For example, if the maximum forwards is set to 4 and the first 4 users the call is forwarded to do not respond, then the call will end right after that even if there are 8 on-call users in total in the escalation policy.
+On the other hand, if there were only 2 on-call users and neither of them answered, then the system will continue to retry them in the same order until the maximum forwards, which is set at 4 in this example, is reached.

 • Timeout of every forwarding attempt: This is the maximum number of seconds TaskCall will try to attempt to forward the call to a single on-call user.
 If the call remains unanswered after the set number of seconds, then the next on-call user will be tried.
 If it is not specified, it defaults to 20 seconds.